ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 In these cases, disclosing that two different keys reside on the same hardware, or in some cases even disclosing the existance of a given key, let alone its attributes, to an unauthorized party would constitute an egregious privacy violation.

 Implementions SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and envirnments for which it is authorized.
-In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the ClaimDescriptionTbs of the request inside a PkixEvidence signed with a certificate belogning to the Presenter.
+In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the ClaimDescriptionTbs of the request inside a PkixEvidence signed with a certificate belonging to the Presenter.

-Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that Presenters can fine-tune the content of a PKIX Attestation such that it is appropriate for the intended Recipient.
+Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that Presenters can fine-tune the content of a PKIX evidence such that it is appropriate for the intended Recipient.

 ## Authenticating and Authorizing the Presenter {#sec-cons-auth-the-presenter}

-The Presenter represents a priviledged role within the architecture of this specification as it gets to learn about the existence of user keys and their protection properties, as well as details of the platform.
+The Presenter represents a privileged role within the architecture of this specification as it gets to learn about the existence of user keys and their protection properties, as well as details of the platform.
-The Presenter is in the position of deciding how much information to disclose to the Recipient, and to request a suitably redacted attestation from the HSM.
+The Presenter is in the position of deciding the quantity and nature of the information disclosed by the HSM to the Recipient.

 For personal cryptographic tokens it might be appropriate for the attestation request interface to be un-authenticated.
 However, for enterprise and cloud-services grade HSMs the Presenter SHOULD be authenticated using the HSM's native authentication mechanism.
-The details will be HSM-specific and are thus left up to the implementer, however it is RECOMMENDED to implement an authorization framework similar to the following.
+The details are HSM-specific and are thus left up to the implementer.
+However, it is RECOMMENDED to implement an authorization framework similar to the following.

-A Presenter SHOULD be allowed to request attestation for any user keys which it is allowed to use.
+A Presenter SHOULD be allowed to request evidence for any user keys which it is allowed to use.
-For example, a TLS application that is correctly authenticated to the HSM in order to use its TLS keys SHOULD be able to request attestation of those same keys without needing to perform any additional authentication or requiring any additional roles or permissions.
+For example, a TLS application that is correctly authenticated to the HSM in order to use its TLS keys SHOULD be able to request evidence of those same keys without needing to perform any additional authentication or requiring any additional roles or permissions.
-HSMs that wish to allow a Presenter to request attestation of keys which is not allowed to use, for example for the purposes of displaying HSM status information on an administrative console or UI, SHOULD have a "Attestation Requester" role or permission and SHOULD enforce the HSM's native access controls such that the Presenter can only retrieve attestations for keys for which it has read access.
+HSMs that wish to allow a Presenter to request evidence of keys which is not allowed to use, for example for the purposes of displaying HSM status information on an administrative console or UI, SHOULD have a "Attestation Requester" role or permission and SHOULD enforce the HSM's native access controls such that the Presenter can only retrieve evidence for keys for which it has read access.

 ## Proof-of-Possession of User Keys